o2-qrz/neural-shorts/README.md

 Action: Before leaving, the Leader twitches his antennas.
 He signals a small group of about a dozen young, loud, and clueless locusts.
 They blindly follow him, buzzing their wings as loudly as possible.

-Scene 4: The Meat Shield (Final)

-Audio: Suddenly, sharp, terrifying screams of falcons and crows slicing down through the clouds!
-The sound of violent feathers and snapping beaks.

-Visuals: Out of nowhere, a flock of birds hits the noisy group of young locusts.
-Wings, claws, and flying debris fill the air.
-The birds greedily snap up the loud decoys on the fly.

 ******
-markdown

 #### Scene 4: The Meat Shield and the Golden Parachute (Final) * **Audio:** Sudden, sharp, and violent shrieks of falcons and crows diving through the clouds!
 The sound of whistling feathers and snapping beaks fills the track. * **Visuals:** Out of nowhere, a flock of predators strikes the noisy group of young and naive locusts.
 Wings, talons, and shredded debris clutter the air.
 The birds greedily devour the loud decoy directly mid-flight. * **Action:** While the predators are completely distracted by the bloody feast in the air, the Leader silently lands on a hidden, lush green tree branch.
 He folds his wings, drives his jaws into a fresh leaf, and begins to eat calmly in absolute isolation.
 He has consumed what belongs to others. * **Final Voice (deep, dry, mechanical drone):** "The swarm thinks the Leader is a pragmatist guiding them to the promised land.
 But the leader is a mere scoundrel.
 He robbed the farmer and despicably deceived his brethren, turning them into raw meat for the predators.
 Leaders always secure a golden parachute woven out of other people's lives.
 Truth has no edges.
 Only flow." * **On-Screen Text:** "SWARM MANIPULATION ACTIVE.
 DECOY VECTOR DETECTED.
 SCRIPT #017 COMPLETED."
 The screen abruptly cuts to absolute black.